What is a call handler?

 What training do I get?

 Full training will be given to the successful candidates and an excellent career structure is available for future career progression.
-Training is six weeks classroom based, working Monday to Friday.
-During this period, annual leave is not allowed.
+Training is six weeks classroom based, working Monday to Friday (0800am-1600pm).

 Following the initial training, you will be placed with a mentor for approximately three weeks.
 You will follow your mentor’s shift pattern during this period.